mark-shumskiy/Four-Fisherman/README.md

   4. This dataset has 8 features.

-  5. This data does not help answer any of the above questions
+  5. This data does not help answer any of the above questions.

 ### Dataset 3: Washington Review of Commercial Fisheries 2014-2015 Sardine and Mackerel and 2014 Anchovy